Merna-Medhat/Credit-Risk-Modeling-Loan-Default-Prediction-using-Machine-Learning/README.md

-# Credit Risk - Loan Default Prediction - Machine Learning Model
+# Credit Risk Modeling & Loan Default Prediction using Machine Learning

 ## Project Overview

-This project develops an end-to-end **Machine Learning solution for Credit Risk Assessment and Loan Default Prediction** using the German Credit dataset.
+This project develops an end-to-end **Machine Learning solution for Credit Risk Assessment and Loan Default Risk Classification** using the **German Credit dataset**.

-The objective is to predict whether a customer represents **Good or Bad credit risk** based on borrower and credit-related characteristics.
+The objective is to classify customers into **Good or Bad Credit Risk** based on borrower and credit-related characteristics.

-The project combines **credit risk concepts with machine learning techniques**, covering the complete modelling lifecycle from data understanding and preprocessing to model development, evaluation, optimization, explainability, and final risk interpretation.
+The project combines **credit risk concepts with machine learning techniques**, covering the complete modelling lifecycle from data understanding and quality assessment to preprocessing, model development, evaluation, threshold optimization, explainability, hyperparameter tuning, and final risk interpretation.

 ---